huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 - Recently I find taking notes with LaTeX is fun on maths or math-related cs courses, so I created this repository: [CourseNotes](https://github.com/huangyuxiang03/CourseNotes).
 If you are looking for some learning materials of THU CST courses, please reach to the repository.
 If you are also taking notes with LaTeX, just contact me!

 - I speak Chinese and English and I am recently learning German (yes, I want to write Deutsch at first then I realized I'm writing English).
 You can contact me freely within Chinese or English.
-German... probably several years after then I could verstehe was du geschieben :)
+German... probably several years after then I could verstehe was du geschrieben :)